Practice Acesses : GP group releases 200 accounts of patients using general practice 'inappropriately'

 This is the real change and is plainly not affordable.
 Perhaps charging is the only way.
 After all this works everywhere else in the world.
 What makes this country different?

-Sounds like any LUNG COPD suffer on a bad day well apart from piss takers.
+Sounds like any LUNG COPD suffer on a bad day well apart from jokers.

 Gawd what would it be like if healthunlocked BlF was not here.